SamuraiWTF/musashi-js/README.md

 ### Usage
  1. Open the CORS Client app, which is on localhost:3021 by default.
  2. Set the API URL textbox to the actual hostname/port for your API.
 If you're not using a reverse proxy or hostname resolution, localhost:3020 would be the right default value here.
- 3. The policy selector on the top right lets you set which CORS policy you're reaching the on the server. *_NB: The Pattern option uses a hardcoded regex for cors.dem missing the front anchor.
+ 3. The policy selector on the top right lets you set which CORS policy you're reaching the on the server. *_NB: The **Pattern** option uses a hardcoded regex for cors.dem, missing the front anchor.
 If you don't have a compliant hostname set for the client (e.g. client.cors.dem), you will likely want to tamper with the Origin header using a MITM proxy to demonstrate this._*
  4. Down the left side are a variety of request types.
 The Auth one will take any set of credentials and will set a cookie.
 It is *never* blocked by a CORS policy.
 The other request types all require an auth cookie.

 ### Additional notes